Policies

 - RA has been told of any repairs needed in room.

 **Room changes that continue past Sunday at 10:00 pm are subject to an Improper Move-Out Fee of $50.00.
-Should you continue to occupy two rooms beyond that time, you will also be subject to additional fees including but not limited to re-core of room locks, cleaning and/or maintenance charges, etc.
+Should you continue to occupy two rooms beyond that time, you will also be subject to additional fees including, but not limited to, re-core of room locks, cleaning and/or maintenance charges, etc

 Solicitation

-- Solicitation is the sale or offer of any property or service and/or receipt of, or request of any gift or contribution.
+Solicitation is the sale or offer of any property or service and/or receipt of, or request of any gift or contribution.
 No solicitation shall be conducted in the residence halls except by the agents or employees of the University acting in the course and scope of their agency of employment, or by residence hall government and/or recognized student organizations, in accordance with University policy.

-- Complete regulations regarding solicitation on the UND campus are contained in Section 5-6 of the Code of Student Life.
+Complete regulations regarding solicitation on the UND campus are contained in Section 5-6 of the Code of Student Life.
 Student groups who qualify to solicit under those regulations must receive prior approval from the Associate Director of Residence Life at least three days in advance of the activity.
-In cases where there is a question of whether the solicitation activity is appropriate, the request for approval will be forwarded to the Executive Director or designee.
+In cases where there is a question of whether the solicitation activity is appropriate, the request for approval will be forwarded to the Director or designee.

-- Approved solicitation activities may only be conducted in the main lounge of a residence hall between the hours of 9:00 am and 10:00 pm.
+Approved solicitation activities may only be conducted in the main lounge of a residence hall between the hours of 9:00 am and 10:00 pm.
 No door-to-door solicitation will be permitted unless approved by the Housing & Residence Life Office.

 Posting